oliverfoster/adapt-animate/README.md

 adapt-animate
 =============

-On events at elements(set1), add or remove classes/attributes/content to elements(set2) on selected pages/articles/blocks/components.
+On events at elements(onSelector), add or remove classes/attributes/content(alterationSelector) to elements(toSelector) on selected pages/articles/blocks/components.

 ###Usage